pfitzer/jtranslate/README.md

     jootranslate --source /path/to/component/root --com your_component

+    if yout want translate on the fly add -t

+    jootranslate -t --source /path/to/component/root --com your_component

     to see a full list of all options

     jootranslate -h